Synthetic Fur is a Setback to Sustainable Fashion

 Being a resident of hot & humid India, I don’t use fur (both faux and natural), but that’s no reason to deny natural fur to someone else who needs it.
 It’s one of the most fundamental laws of nature where every animal specie explores and exploits another.
 A cuckoo exploits a crow’s ability to build a nest.
 A rodent tries to exploit the kitchen you built.
 We kill the insects with pesticides when they exploit our farms.

 In most cases, morals are often dictated by an individual’s personal needs.
 Someone against natural fur is happy to use leather.
 Someone else who is against leather is happy to use cosmetics tested on animals.
 Another individual who is against cosmetic testing on animals is ready to use medicines that are tested on animals.
 I am yet to meet an animal rights activists who boycotted medicines tested on animals and chose to die instead.
-Due to air pollution the population of sparrows in urban cityscape has decreased drastically and that didn’t stop many of these self-proclaimed animal rights activists from giving up cars to take public transport and minimize the pollution levels.
+Due to air pollution the population of sparrows in urban cityscape has decreased drastically and that didn’t stop many of these self-proclaimed animal rights activists from giving up cars to take public transport and minimise the pollution levels.
 Eventually these morals boil down to individual needs, wants and comfort.
 However it’s our duty to not destroy the planet itself in the process.
 We are here because our ancestors primarily used natural products (including fur) and it didn’t impact the eco-system, working of the planet.
 We owe it to our future generations and millions of other species that co-exist in planet earth.
 Use natural fur over faux fur for the sake of animals.
 For the sake of planet earth.
 Natural fur is part of eco system, biodegradable, sustainable and renewable.
 REDUCE, REUSE and RECYCLE is the key to fight climate change!